daattali/beautiful-jekyll/draft/gcpdiag.md

 ```
 ***Code Example: Example shell wrapper for starting GCPdiag within a docker container***

-# How do i use the GCPDiag tool?
+# How do I use the GCPDiag tool?

 Once you have enabled the relevant API's as per '[What API's does GCPDiag require?](/gcpdiag#what-apis-does-gcpdiag-require)' to run GCPDiag in its default form, simply run the following command from the Google Cloud Shell replacing MYPROJECT with your GCP project's ID: